wp-plugins/simple-flickr-photostream-widget/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added author_url and author_name tags for widget template
+* Added curl timeout when retreiving the data to not lock the page if Flickr is down.
+* Added "default template" button to go back to the default template if you've messed things up.

 = 1.3.5 =
 * Fixing bug introduced in 1.3.4 where the widget would always display 1 random picture.
 Noob error sorry...